Car Fires and Negligence: Safety Tips

 How Negligence May Cause Car Fires

-Car fires are particularly dangerous because of the tight spaces inside a vehicle compartment, which can quickly fill with smoke or other toxic fumes, and the widespread presence of highly flammable solids and liquids inside the vehicle.
-These fires may be caused by the following safety failures:
+Car fires are especially dangerous because of the tight spaces inside a vehicle compartment, which can quickly fill with smoke or other toxic fumes.
+The widespread presence of highly flammable solids and liquids inside the vehicle can also make auto fires incredibly hazardous.

 • Battery explosions causing flammable substance ignition